-It is true that paying for college is a daunting and intimidating task.
-In an ideal situation, it is a long term process of building savings, using it, seeking institutional aid, free money and if needed personal loans.
+Paying for college is indeed a daunting and intimidating task.
+In an ideal situation, it is a long-term process of building savings, using it, seeking institutional aid, free money, and if needed personal loans.
 But with such varied avenues for financing your college costs, it often becomes difficult to choose which option might work best for you considering your personal time frame and situation.

-?
-Stay at home: If you can be smart and wise enough to start off with a low cost community college and then transfer yourself to a 4 year old college for the final 2 years, this can help you save a chunk of your hard-earned money on board costs, room expenses and even on tuition costs.
+If you can be smart enough to start with a low-cost community college and then transfer yourself to a 4-year college for the final 2 years, this can help you save a chunk of your hard-earned money onboard costs, room expenses, and even on tuition costs.